zulip/zulip/templates/zerver/api/get-user-groups.md

 # Get user groups

+{!api-members-only.md!}

 Fetches all of the user groups in the organization.

-**Note**: Only organization members or admins can contact this endpoint; bots and guests cannot contact this endpoint.

 `GET {{ api_url }}/v1/user_groups`